cincospenguinos/Blog/_posts/2020-12-23-scene-state-pattern-in-phaser-3.md

 }
 ```

 I repeated this step until [I had all of the strings in a single object](https://github.com/cincospenguinos/SceneStatePhaser3Example/commit/08463a93a7cd678fdb5aff60ca9e487408e4deb7).
-I checked to make sure that things still worked properly after this step[^3].
+I checked to make sure that things still worked properly after [this step](^3).
 Since they did, I continued to the next step.

 ### Step 2: Create State superclass